b-venter/Matrix-Docker-install/README.md

   `--name=proxy` - the container and process name.
   `-v` - attach/mount local folders/files to the container.
   `-p 80:80 -p 443:443` - expose these ports from the host to the container.
 So anything that reaches the host on ports 80 or 443 will be presented to **proxy** (the name of our Traefik container).
-  `--configFile=/traefik.toml` - Placing an option after the container is specified allows you to pass commands or argumants to it.
+  `--configFile=/traefik.toml` - Placing an option after the container allows you to pass commands or arguments to it.
 In this case, we are advising Traefik to read the config file we have mounted to it.
   Final note: if you want to access the API and have enabled it in the config file, also rememebr to pass '-p 8080:8080' when creating the container.

 3. Run `docker ps` to see that it is running, and that the ports have been passed to it.

 # 5. NGINX for web (incl.
 Element)
 [home](#matrix-docker-install)
-## First some prep work
+### First some prep work
 Why are we adding Nginx before Synapse?
 It gives an easy to use, little config, method to test our Traefik proxy and more.
 Let's start with creating the files and volumes for Nginx:
 ```